jaredpalmer/formik/docs/guides/typescript.md

 [![TypeScript Types](https://img.shields.io/npm/types/formik.svg)](https://npm.im/formik)

-The Formik source code is written in TypeScript, so you can rest assured that types will always be up to date.
-As a mental model, Formik's types are very similar to React Router 4's `<Route>`.
+The Formik source code is written in TypeScript, so you can rest easy that Formik's types will always be up-to-date.
+As a mental model, Formik's type signature(s) is/are very similar to React Router 4's `<Route>`.

 #### Render props (`<Formik />` and `<Field />`)